 Eg.1) There are many trees around my home but my favorite coconut tree is behind the Jackfruit tree.

 Conclusion for prepositions in English and rules for their use

 These are important prepositions and rules to use them.
 A single preposition is used to show different stages and states.
 So sometimes it is a bit confusing to use them and even more to bind them in the rules.

-Still I have made my best using my all experience and knowledge Basically there are prepositions used for referring time, place, direction, relations of nouns or pronouns.
-Also, we have prepositional phrases, prepositions followed by verbs and adjectives and occupying space.
+Still, I have made my best using my all experience and knowledge Basically there are prepositions used for referring to time, place, direction, and relations of nouns, or pronouns.
+Also, we have prepositional phrases, prepositions followed by verbs and adjectives, and occupying space.

 As far as I am concerned the best way to master the use of prepositions is to read such articles frequently and try exercises.